Fred Barker: Death

 Agents surrounded the house at 13250 East Highway C-25 on the morning of January 16, 1935.
 Unknown to the FBI, Karpis and other gang members had left three days before, leaving only Fred and Ma Barker in the house.
 Ordered to surrender, Fred opened fire.
 The resulting firefight lasted for about fifteen minutes.
 The FBI agents retreated to a safe distance, but lobbed smoke bombs into the house.
 Gunfire continued to come from the house, and Fred and Ma apparently moved from room to room, as shots came from different windows.
 The FBI returned fire.
 Allegedly, many local people came to watch the events unfolding, even holding picnics during the gun battle.
 Gunfire ceased coming from the house after five hours; the FBI ordered local estate-handyman Willie Woodbury to enter the house wearing a bulletproof vest.
 Woodbury reported that the occupants were dead.

 Both bodies were found in the same front bedroom.
 Fred Barker's body was riddled with bullets, but Ma appeared to have died from a single bullet wound.
 A Thompson submachine gun was lying between the bodies of Ma and Fred.
 Their bodies were put on public display, and then stored unclaimed, until October 1, 1935, when relatives had them buried—at Williams Timberhill Cemetery in Welch, Oklahoma—next to the body of Herman Barker, who had died in 1927.
-On January 20, four days after his death, Paula Harmon was committed to the State Hospital for Insane in Rusk, Texas.
+On January 20, four days after his death, Paula Harmon was committed to the Rusk State Hospital for insanity in Rusk, Texas.